Kunal453/SQL-HACKERRANK-QUSETION/README.md

+# This all questions answer of SQL query its solviin hackerrrank.

 # Revising the Select Query I

 Query all columns for all American cities in CITY with populations larger than 100000.
 The CountryCode for America is USA.